What is Coronavirus and COVID-19?

-COVID-19 is a new strain of Coronavirus that has not been previously identified in humans.
+COVID-19 is a disease caused by a new strain of Coronavirus, SARs-CoV-2.
 It was first identified in Wuhan, Hubei Province, China, where it has caused a large and ongoing outbreak.
 It has since spread widely around the world.
 On 11 March 2020, the WHO declared COVID-19 a pandemic.

-Together with the Department of Health and NSW Health, the AH&MRC aims to provide ongoing support and resources to help our Member Services prepare for the possibility of a Coronavirus (COVID-19) outbreak and to minimise the impacts this may have on Aboriginal communities across NSW.
+Together with the Department of Health and NSW Health, the AH&MRC is providing ongoing support and resources to help our Member Services during the Coronavirus (COVID-19) outbreak and minimise the impact of COVID-19 on Aboriginal communities across NSW.

 The COVID-19 outbreak has spread globally.
 On the 11 March 2020 the WHO made the assessment that COVID-19 can be categorised as a pandemic, and is calling everyone to take urgent action.
 The Johns Hopkins interactive map allows tracking of reported cases internationally.